eclipse-vertx/vert.x/core_manual_js.md

         });

     }).listen(1234, 'localhost');

+### Socket Remote Address

+You can find out the remote address of the socket (i.e. the address of the other side of the TCP IP connection) by calling `remoteAddress()`.

 ### Closing a socket

 You can close a socket by invoking the `close` method.
 This will close the underlying TCP connection.